Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Basic Life Support.md

   - "[[02 Rotations/Common Ward Calls|Common Ward Calls]]"
 aliases:
   - BLS
-date: 2025-03-04
+date: 2025-08-13
 ---
 ![](Attachments/Pasted%20image%2020241212215451.png)
-- In an unresponsive patient with no signs of life; commence CPR and call the MET
+- In an unresponsive patient with no signs of life (i.e. no pulse) commence CPR and call the MET
+- In an unresponsive patient with a pulse follow [[Acute Respiratory Failure]] or [[Unconsciousness]]
 # Airway
 - Open and clear the airway and prevent aspiration
 - Use airway positioning, suction, airway adjuncts